 Interested in Interning for TTCSP?

-2012 Global Go To Think Tank Rankings (GGTTTR) The GGTTTR is now recognized as the most authoritative source for the leading public policy research organizations in the world.
+Global Go To Think Tank Rankings (GGTTTR) The GGTTTR is now recognized as the most authoritative source for the leading public policy research organizations in the world.
 As a member of the team you will help implement the process for the annual ranking of think tanks that recognizes centers of excellence in public policy research.
 The annual rankings have been featured in the Economist and Foreign Policy magazine.
 This global index involves scholars and leading policymakers from around the world.
 Last year over 1500 individuals and organizations from 110 countries participated in the process.
-The GGTTTR research team will also help develop presentations of the findings of the Global Rankings for the United Nations, World Bank and other international organizations that will take place in early January 2013.
+The GGTTTR research team will also help develop presentations of the findings of the Global Rankings for the United Nations, World Bank and other international organizations.
 The team will be invited to attend the briefings in Washington and NY.

 Foreign Policy Challenges the Facing Emerging Powers This project will identify and then examine how think tanks in a variety of political and economic systems are helping their respective countries understand and respond to the new challenges and dymanics of a multi-polar world.
 Emphasis will be placed on identifying and explicating the unique foreign policy challenges these countries face and the strategies and programs that (SIA) think tanks have developed to respond to these challenges.
 In addition, emphasis will be placed on identifying best practices for research and policy advice and for building the capacity of think tanks and other relevant policy actors.
 Specific focus will be on a select but comparative representative sample of tanks and the role they have played in shaping security and international affairs policies at the national, regional and global level.